techthoughts2/pwshPlaces/docs/Find-BingTimeZone.md

 ## PARAMETERS

 ### -Query
-A string that contains information about a location, such as an address or landmark name.
+Specifies the search term string, such as an address, business name, or landmark name.

 ```yaml
 Type: String